 How will we do it?

-Mind, Bipolar UK, Depression Alliance and our grant-funded projects are working in collaboration, with support from the Big Lottery Fund.
+Mind, Bipolar UK and our grant-funded projects are working in collaboration, with support from the Big Lottery Fund.

 We've awarded 37 grants to local peer support projects across nine pilot areas.
 Each project will support people with mental health problems, as well as helping us to research the effectiveness of peer support.
 Together, we're working in the following areas: